 Q: Will I receive a copy of my image scans?

-A: All patients receive a CD with images taken from your scan, should you require an additional CD, a £15 charge will be applied.
+Should you require an additional CD, a £15 charge will be applied.

 Q: When do I get the results of my scan?

 A: Your results will be sent to your referring clinician between 24-48 hours after your scan.

 Q: Who reports the results of my scan?

 A: Our expert radiologists provide a detailed report for each scan.